-6.3 Greedy Sequential Addition
+6.3 Correctness Heuristic

 Adding a taxon in all possible edges of an existing tree, thereby generating a number of new trees, is called sequential addition.
 This approach is used to enumerate the tree space in the row-wise Branch-and-Bound scenario in Section 6.2.2.
-The idea can be used in an even faster, but less accurate greedy approach visualized in Figure 6.3: starting with a tree with three taxa, a fourth taxon is added to each possible edge, and the net amount of evolutionary change is determined (e.g., by using the Fitch algorithm).
+The idea is used in the even faster, but less accurate approach Greedy Sequencial Addition, visualized in Figure 6.3: starting with a tree with three taxa, a fourth taxon is added to each possible edge, and the net amount of evolutionary change is determined (e.g., by using the Fitch algorithm).
 However, only the best of the resulting trees is kept.
 It is used as input in the next iteration: